kstenschke/doShell/README.md

 doShell
 =======

-Scripting language and runtime system for efficient headful browser- and terminal-automation on Linux and Mac OS
+Scripting language, transpiler and runtime system for efficient headful browser- and terminal-automation on Linux and Mac OS

 ## Table of Contents